calliope-project/calliope/doc/user/configuration.rst

 Technologies can define generic options, for example, ``name``, constraints, for example ``constraints.e_cap_max``, and costs, for example ``costs.monetary.e_cap``.

-These options can be overridden in several ways, and whenever such an option is accessed by Calliope it works its way through the following list until it finds a definition (so an upper entry in this list take precedence over a lower entry):
+These options can be overridden in several ways, and whenever such an option is accessed by Calliope it works its way through the following list until it finds a definition (so entries further up in this list take precedence over those further down):

-1. Override for a specific location ``x1`` and technology ``y1``, which may be defined in the ``locations:`` directive (e.g. ``locations.x1.override.y1.constraints.e_cap_max``)
+1. Override for a specific location ``x1`` and technology ``y1``, which may be defined via ``locations`` (e.g. ``locations.x1.override.y1.constraints.e_cap_max``)
-2. Setting specific to the technology ``y1`` if defined in ``techs:`` directive (e.g. ``techs.y1.constraints.e_cap_max``)
+2. Setting specific to the technology ``y1`` if defined in ``techs`` (e.g. ``techs.y1.constraints.e_cap_max``)
 3. Check whether the immediate parent of the technology ``y`` defines the option (assuming that ``y1`` specifies ``parent: my_parent_tech``, e.g. ``techs.my_parent_tech.constraints.e_cap_max``)
-4. If the option is still not found, continue along the chain of parent relationships.
+4. If the option is still not found, continue along the chain of parent-child relationships.
 Since every technology should inherit from one of the abstract base technologies, and those in turn inherit from the model-wide defaults, this will ultimately lead to the model-wide default setting if it has not been specified anywhere else.
 See :ref:`config_reference_constraints` for a complete listing of those defaults.

 .. _configuration_timeseries: